appsemble/appsemble/packages/studio/pages/docs/06-development/04-app-variants.md

 - Adds a `Change role` button in the profile dropdown menu that allows you to easily switch accounts.

-- Lets you switch between “Team Member” and “Team Manager” as well as join/leave teams on the fly, through the profile dropdown menu.
+- Lets you switch between “Group Member” and “Group Manager” as well as join/leave groups on the fly, through the profile dropdown menu.

 A `demoMode: true` flag can be added to any context inside the `.appsemblerc.yaml` file.